alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

     ![](images/462465fbccdff9f10e03f6ca39f0f22a.png)

--   Make a plan to perform service traffic switchover to ApsaraDB for Redis instance
+-   Make a plan to perform service traffic switchover to ApsaraDB for Redis instance.

 >   Skip